abbyedxcmk/amazing-readme-creator/README.md

 ## Description
-SWIFTNET LINK
+a simple iso200222 tranformer

 ## Installation
-./saa_snl-install
+saa instgall

 ## Usage
-please change permissions on oradism file
+saa install

 ## License
-Apache 2.0
+This project is not covered under None license.
+All rights reserved.
+Contact the author(s) for permission to use, modify, or distribute.

 ## Contributing
-this software is developed by Abby NOT SWIFT! you pay me not them
+abiola bhadmus

 ## Tests
-enter MT and we translate to MX ( for a fee)
+keep rocking

 ## Questions
-If you have any questions or need to contact me about the code, you can do that through my GitHub Repository [github.com/abbyedxcmk](https://github.com/abbyedxcmk), or you can write to my email: abiola@internationalbankingacademy.com
+If you have any questions or need to contact me about the code, you can do that through my GitHub Repository [github.com/abbyedxcmk](https://github.com/abbyedxcmk), or you can write to my email: abiola@007.com